-207 Introduction to International Politics (3).
-F and S. An analysis of different theoretical approaches to the study of international politics and major problems of the international system, such as nationalism, imperialism, war, nuclear weapons, hunger, and poverty.
-Ms. S. Goi.
+207 Introduction to International Relations (3).
+F and S. This course explores different theoretical approaches to the study of international politics.
+Students are introduced to a variety of explanatory frameworks for phenomena such as nationalism, neo-colonialism, war, world hunger, economic inequalities, environmental degradation, and international trade.
+Mr. R. De Vries, Ms. S. Goi.

-209 Public Administration (3). \ F An introduction to public administration, focusing on organization theory, public management, human resources administration and budgeting.
-Mr. J. Penning.
+209 Public Administration (3). .
+An introduction to public administration, focusing on organization theory, public management, human resources administration, and budgeting.
+Not offered 2001-02.